metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `access_credentials` (Attributes List) Specifies a set of public keys to inject into the vm guest (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--access_credentials))
 - `affinity` (Attributes) If affinity is specifies, obey all the affinity rules (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--affinity))
 - `architecture` (String) Specifies the architecture of the vm guest you are attempting to run.
 Defaults to the compiled architecture of the KubeVirt components
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
-Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--dns_config))
-- `dns_policy` (String) Set DNS policy for the pod.
-Defaults to 'ClusterFirst'.
-Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
-DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
-To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
+- `dns_policy` (String) Set DNS policy for the pod.Defaults to 'ClusterFirst'.Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.To have DNS options set along with hostNetwork, you have to specify DNS policyexplicitly to 'ClusterFirstWithHostNet'.
-- `eviction_strategy` (String) EvictionStrategy can be set to 'LiveMigrate' if the VirtualMachineInstance should be migrated instead of shut-off in case of a node drain.
+- `eviction_strategy` (String) EvictionStrategy describes the strategy to follow when a node drain occurs.The possible options are:- 'None': No action will be taken, according to the specified 'RunStrategy' the VirtualMachine will be restarted or shutdown.- 'LiveMigrate': the VirtualMachineInstance will be migrated instead of being shutdown.- 'LiveMigrateIfPossible': the same as 'LiveMigrate' but only if the VirtualMachine is Live-Migratable, otherwise it will behave as 'None'.- 'External': the VirtualMachineInstance will be protected by a PDB and 'vmi.Status.EvacuationNodeName' will be set on eviction.
+This is mainly useful for cluster-api-provider-kubevirt (capk) which needs a way for VMI's to be blocked from eviction, yet signal capk that eviction has been called on the VMI so the capk controller can handle tearing the VMI down.
+Details can be found in the commit description https://github.com/kubevirt/kubevirt/commit/c1d77face705c8b126696bac9a3ee3825f27f1fa.
-- `hostname` (String) Specifies the hostname of the vmi If not specified, the hostname will be set to the name of the vmi, if dhcp or cloud-init is configured properly.
+- `hostname` (String) Specifies the hostname of the vmiIf not specified, the hostname will be set to the name of the vmi, if dhcp or cloud-init is configured properly.
-- `liveness_probe` (Attributes) Periodic probe of VirtualMachineInstance liveness.
-VirtualmachineInstances will be stopped if the probe fails.
-Cannot be updated.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--liveness_probe))
+- `liveness_probe` (Attributes) Periodic probe of VirtualMachineInstance liveness.VirtualmachineInstances will be stopped if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--liveness_probe))
 - `networks` (Attributes List) List of networks that can be attached to a vm's virtual interface. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--networks))
-- `node_selector` (Map of String) NodeSelector is a selector which must be true for the vmi to fit on a node.
-Selector which must match a node's labels for the vmi to be scheduled on that node.
-More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+- `node_selector` (Map of String) NodeSelector is a selector which must be true for the vmi to fit on a node.Selector which must match a node's labels for the vmi to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
-- `priority_class_name` (String) If specified, indicates the pod's priority.
-If not specified, the pod priority will be default or zero if there is no default.
+- `priority_class_name` (String) If specified, indicates the pod's priority.If not specified, the pod priority will be default or zero if there is nodefault.
-- `readiness_probe` (Attributes) Periodic probe of VirtualMachineInstance service readiness.
-VirtualmachineInstances will be removed from service endpoints if the probe fails.
-Cannot be updated.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe))
+- `readiness_probe` (Attributes) Periodic probe of VirtualMachineInstance service readiness.VirtualmachineInstances will be removed from service endpoints if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--readiness_probe))
-- `scheduler_name` (String) If specified, the VMI will be dispatched by specified scheduler.
-If not specified, the VMI will be dispatched by default scheduler.
+- `scheduler_name` (String) If specified, the VMI will be dispatched by specified scheduler.If not specified, the VMI will be dispatched by default scheduler.
 - `start_strategy` (String) StartStrategy can be set to 'Paused' if Virtual Machine should be started in paused state.
-- `subdomain` (String) If specified, the fully qualified vmi hostname will be '<hostname>.<subdomain>.<pod namespace>.svc.<cluster domain>'.
-If not specified, the vmi will not have a domainname at all.
-The DNS entry will resolve to the vmi, no matter if the vmi itself can pick up a hostname.
+- `subdomain` (String) If specified, the fully qualified vmi hostname will be '<hostname>.<subdomain>.<pod namespace>.svc.<cluster domain>'.If not specified, the vmi will not have a domainname at all.
+The DNS entry will resolve to the vmi,no matter if the vmi itself can pick up a hostname.
 - `termination_grace_period_seconds` (Number) Grace period observed after signalling a VirtualMachineInstance to stop after which the VirtualMachineInstance is force terminated.
 - `tolerations` (Attributes List) If toleration is specified, obey all the toleration rules. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--tolerations))
-- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of VMIs will be spread across a given topology domains.
+- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of VMIs will be spread across a given topologydomains.
 K8s scheduler will schedule VMI pods in a way which abides by the constraints. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--topology_spread_constraints))
 - `volumes` (Attributes List) List of volumes that can be mounted by disks belonging to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain"></a>